aryan-karadia/Museum-SQL-Project/README.md

 Designing the EER diagram along with a short description of the design and any assumptions made.
 Also mapping the EER Diagram into a relational schema.

 ### Aditya
+Creating and implementing the python application part of the project.

 ### Rohil:
 Queries: